Vyshyvanka Day

 Vyshyvanka Day is an international holiday that aims to preserve the Ukrainian folk traditions of creating and wearing ethnic embroidered clothes called vyshyvankas.
-It is celebrated every third Thursday of May.
+It is celebrated the third Thursday of May.
 Vyshyvankas are, along with pysankas (traditional Ukrainian Easter eggs), one of the best known symbols of Ukrainian culture.

 The holiday is not tied to any state, ethnicity or religion.
 It is not a public holiday.

 History

 The idea of Vyshyvanka Day was suggested in 2006 by Lesia Voroniuk, then a student of Chernivtsi University.
 Voroniuk suggested that her classmates and students choose one day and wear vyshyvanka shirts all together.
 Initially, several dozen students and several faculty members wore embroidered shirts.
 But in the following years, the holiday grew to an all-Ukrainian level.
 Later it attracted the Ukrainian diaspora around the world, as well as supporters of Ukraine.
 The day of celebration was intentionally set on a weekday and not in the weekend to emphasise that the vyshyvanka is "a component of the life and culture of Ukrainians, and not an ancient artifact".